wafaadam548-bot/My-project.3/README.md

-#WCI Questions
+# WCI Questions

-##About the project
+## About the Project
 WCI is my school in Canada.
-I am new in this contory and I saw that to find an answer for your question is very hard in theree main website, So I creat this simble web to help new people and student that they are searching for a question.If they don't find the answer then they could connect us and we will answer very queick
+I am new in this country, and I noticed that finding answers to questions on their main website is very difficult.
+So, I created this simple website to help new people and students who are searching for answers.
+If they don’t find what they need, they can contact us, and we will respond quickly.

-##Features
+## Features
-Simple web
+- Simple website
-Alot of questions
+- A lot of questions
-Beautiful attractive design
+- Beautiful and attractive design

 ## Technologies Used
-**HTML5** for structure.
+- **HTML5** for structure
-**CSS** (internal styling) for basic design.
+- **CSS** (internal styling) for basic design

 ## Author
 - **Wafa Adam**

 ## License
 This project is for educational purposes only.